python-pillow/Pillow/docs/reference/c_extension_debugging.rst

 Then ``sudo apt-get install libtiff5-dbgsym``

--  There's a bug with the ``python3-dbg`` package for at least python 3.8 on Ubuntu 20.04, and you need to add a new link or two to make it autoload when running python:
+-  There's a bug with the ``python3-dbg`` package for at least Python 3.8 on Ubuntu 20.04, and you need to add a new link or two to make it autoload when running python: